charisseysabel/chysbl-blog/_posts/2018-02-23-increase-color-contrast-with-css-vars.markdown

 Another benefit of using CSS Custom Properties is that, it does not require much refactoring, (at least in my opinion).
 A website or application can have as much as hundreds of thousands of lines of code for styles alone!
 A framework can be a good option if you’re just starting from the ground up, but it can be quite expensive to spend a month refactoring style sheets.
 And I’m not sure anyone would enjoy doing that.

 ## Prerequisite
 I’m going to skip the basics of CSS Custom Properties because there’s tons of tutorials online about it already.
-See the Further Reads at the bottom of this post!

 Also, the following code snippets will be using React, so some knowledge of that would be good too.
 I used `create-react-app` for this short tutorial.